DIGI-UW/SGS-O3/README.md

 ### Run the app

-Rename .env.example to .env and add the SMS API credentials, USERNAME and API KEY
+Rename .env.example to .env and add the SMS API credentials, USERNAME and API KEY as well as OpenMRS User credentials and OpenMRS Questionnaire API Endpoint URL.

 ```
 docker compose -p sgs_emr up -d